CLEPyLadies/pyladies-official/content/get_started.md

 When you are satisfied with the look of your article or other change:

 5. Check to see if your fork is behind the main repo by any number of commits.
 These may cause problems if merge commits emerge between fork and PR.
+Contact us on Slack or Twitter if you are unsure.

 6. Make a new pull request **from [the main repo](https://github.com/CLEPyLadies/pyladies-official)** by selecting `compare across forks`, setting your fork master as the head, giving your PR a meaningful title, and submitting your request.